curtisj44/FRWD/README.md

 2. ### Proportional

-    The sizes are based on commonly used proportions: 1/1, 1/2, 2/3, 1/3, 1/4, etc. See the [size options](http://curtisj44.github.com/FRWD/static/reference/styleguide/grid-region-sizes.htm).
+    The sizes are based on commonly used proportions: 1/1, 1/2, 2/3, 1/3, 1/4, etc. (See the [size options](http://curtisj44.github.com/FRWD/static/reference/styleguide/grid-region-sizes.htm))

 3. ### Nestable